What is VOD? All You Need to Know About Video on Demand6 min readReading Time: 5 minutes

 Get Your VOD Project Started with Castr

 Castr’s video hosting service allows you to host video content securely and deliver it globally with minimal effort.
-Castr VOD Hosting Buckets not only stores your media, but it also provides an embed player, HLS URL, and Geo-Blocking plus Password Protection for security.
+Castr’s VOD Hosting solution not only stores your media, but it also provides an embed player, HLS URL, and Geo-Blocking plus Password Protection for security.

 Here’s how to upload your MP4 files to Castr and begin streaming to OTT delivery platforms like Roku, Amazon Fire TV, Apple TV, and more.